-It's impossible to learn the Alexander Technique without increases awareness of how you move in everyday life.
-Sometime ago I thought to myself, 'there's so much expression in everyday movement that it may as well be it's own art form'.
+It's impossible to learn the Alexander Technique without increasing awareness of how you, and others, move in everyday life.
+You start to realize that there's so much expression in everyday movement that it may as well be it's own art form.

 Making Art with Everyday Movement and Posture

 Here's an experiment: Think about your everyday movement as if you're making art.
 Regardless of the extent to which you're aware of your own movement, one could say your making art as you move and posture yourself throughout your day.
 For instance, it's often the case that your friends know the art of your movements better than you do; they can pick you out of a crowd from 100 meters away just by the way you walk.